weibeld/docker-webhook-kubectl/README.md

 If you deploy the image to a Kubernetes cluster, then kubectl configures itself to acess this cluster by using the information injected into each container by Kubernetes.
 This includes the Pod's ServiceAccount token (`/var/run/secrets/kubernetes.io/serviceaccount/token`) for authentication.

-So, if you want to access the cluster that kubectl is running in you don't need a kubeconfig file or any other configuration.
+So, if you want to access the cluster that kubectl is running, in you don't need a kubeconfig file or any other configuration.

 If you want to access a different cluster, or deploy the image outside of Kubernetes, you need to provide an appropriate kubeconfig file to kubectl in the container.

-In any case, for granting permissions to kubectl, you need to create appropriate [Roles](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#role-v1-rbac-authorization-k8s-io)/[ClusterRoles](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#clusterrole-v1-rbac-authorization-k8s-io) in the target cluster and bind them to the [ServiceAccount or user](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) used by kubectl with corresponding [RoleBindings](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#rolebinding-v1-rbac-authorization-k8s-io)/[ClusterRoleBindings](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#clusterrolebinding-v1-rbac-authorization-k8s-io).
+In any case, for granting permissions to kubectl, you need to create appropriate [Roles](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#role-v1-rbac-authorization-k8s-io) or [ClusterRoles](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#clusterrole-v1-rbac-authorization-k8s-io) in the target cluster and bind them to the [ServiceAccount or user](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) used by kubectl with corresponding [RoleBindings](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#rolebinding-v1-rbac-authorization-k8s-io) or [ClusterRoleBindings](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#clusterrolebinding-v1-rbac-authorization-k8s-io).